COHS Office of Development and External Relations

 c.
 The Office of Development and External Relations is responsible for soliciting, coordinating, approving, and reporting all fundraising from the private sector for the College.
 To fulfill this mission, this office should be informed in a timely fashion of all actions related to fundraising.

 i.
-On an annual basis, the development officer will meet with each department chair to develop a list of fundraising priorities.
+On an annual basis, the development officer will meet with each department Chairperson to develop a list of fundraising priorities.
 The development officer will take these priorities to the dean, and the dean will determine the college’s fundraising priorities.
-The development officer will review these priorities with the department chairs on a quarterly basis.
+The development officer will review these priorities with the department Chairpersons on a quarterly basis.

 ii.
-If a faculty or staff member has a fundraising need, he or she should obtain permission from the department chair prior to approaching the development officer for assistance in fundraising.
-The department chairs will notify the development officer if priorities change.
+If a faculty or staff member has a fundraising need, he or she should obtain permission from the department Chairperson prior to approaching the development officer for assistance in fundraising.
+The department Chairpersons will notify the development officer if priorities change.

 iii.
 The development office will prepare the necessary paperwork to receive a gift to include an endowment agreement, a non-endowed gift agreement, and a gift in kind form.
 This office will also prepare the forms to set up new accounts associated with these gifts.
 Endowment agreements and non-endowed gift agreements are to be approved by Institutional Advancement before being sent to the donor for signatures.